2020 Wood Badge Dates

 - Complete Basic Leader Training (Cub Scout, Boy Scout, Venturer)

 Wood Badge training takes place over two weekends.
 In order to gain credit for the course, you must be able to attend both weekends.
-The course begins at 7 a.m. each Friday and concludes by 5 p.m. each Sunday.
+The first weekend begins at 7 a.m.on Friday and concludes by 5 p.m. on Sunday.
+The second weekend begins at 7 a.m. on Saturday and concludes by 5 p.m. on Sunday.
 Prior to the training weekends, participants are expected to attend the pre-course orientation meeting to meet training staff and take care of administrative tasks prior to the weekend sessions.

 The VFW national headquarters offers Wood Badge scholarships to assist selected chapter members in acquiring skills that will better equip them to serve the youth of their communities.
 Members at large and retirees can qualify by being sponsored by the nearest VFW post in their area.